pustotnik/zenmake/docs/buildconf-taskparams.rst

     ..
         But feature with autodetecting of language by file extensions cannot be used for autodetecting of correct ``auto-*``.
-For example with ``cxxshlib`` ZenMake can set ``auto-c++`` itself but not with ``shlib``.
+For example, with ``cxxshlib`` ZenMake can set ``auto-c++`` itself but not with ``shlib``.

+    In some rare cases this parameter can contain more than one value as a string with values separated by space or as list.
+For example, for case when C and Assembler files are used in one task, it can be ``"gcc gas"``.

-    If toolchain from custom :ref:`toolchains<buildconf-toolchains>` contain
+    If toolchain from custom :ref:`toolchains<buildconf-toolchains>` or some system toolchain contain spaces in their names and all these toolchains are listed in one string then each
-    spaces and all these toolchains are listed in one string then each such a toolchain must be in quotes.
+    such a toolchain must be in quotes.

     It's possible to use :ref:`selectable parameters<buildconf-select>`